Italian Communist Party: Post-war years

 The PCI took part in the 1946 Italian general election and the 1946 Italian institutional referendum, campaigning for a republic.
 In the election, the PCI was third, behind Christian Democracy (DC) and the PSI, gaining almost 19% of votes and electing 104 members of the Constituent Assembly of Italy.
-While the popular referendum resulted in the replacement of the monarchy with a republic, with the 54% of votes in favour and 46% against.
+The popular referendum resulted in the replacement of the monarchy with a republic, after 54% of the votes were in favour and 46% against.
+Luciano Canfora saw the Salerno Turn and 1944 as a rebirth of the PCI, and said "the PCI had gradually followed a path which required it, as a historical task, to occupy the space of social democracy in the Italian political panorama."

 As part of the May 1947 crises, the PCI was excluded from government.
-The DC prime minister, Alcide De Gasperi, was losing popularity, and feared that the leftist coalition would take power.
+Alcide De Gasperi, the DC leader and prime minister of Italy, was losing popularity, and feared that the leftist coalition would take power.
 While the PCI was growing particularly fast due to its organising efforts supporting sharecroppers in Sicily, Tuscany, and Umbria, movements that were also bolstered by the reforms of Fausto Gullo, the Italian Minister of Agriculture.
 On 1 May, the nation was thrown into crisis by the Portella della Ginestra massacre, in which eleven leftist peasants (including four children) were murdered at an International Workers' Day parade in Palermo by Salvatore Giuliano and his gang.
 In the political chaos that ensued, the United States government engineered the expulsion of all left-wing ministers from the cabinet on 31 May.
 The PCI would not have a national position in government again.
 De Gasperi did this under pressure from the United States Secretary of State, George Marshall, who had informed him that anti-communism was a pre-condition for receiving American aid, and Ambassador James Clement Dunn, who had directly asked de Gasperi to dissolve the parliament and remove the PCI.